-The 12 signs of the zodiac existed by around 450 B.C.
-A few hundred years later, in 131 B.C., the solstice point moved out of the constellation Capricornus and into the constellation Sagittarius.
+Interestingly, the 12 signs of the zodiac existed by around 450 BCE.
+A few hundred years later, in 131 BCE, the solstice point moved out of the constellation Capricornus and into the constellation Sagittarius.
 Most systems of astrology have not updated their signs and dates to correspond with the new dates or the constellations in the real sky.
-Looking into the future, the December solstice point will cross into the constellation Ophiuchus in the year 2269.
+So, looking into the future, the December solstice point will cross into the constellation Ophiuchus in the year 2269.
 These dates are based upon the constellation boundaries as defined by the International Astronomical Union in 1930.

 Typhon, the dreadful fire-breathing monster, was about to devour Pan.
 But Pan turned himself into a fish – or tried to – before jumping into a river to make his great escape.
 However, Pan was so scared that he goofed up, changing himself into a half-goat, half-fish hodgepodge instead of a fish.